 Church outreach staff and lay leadership will provide training and required supplies for ministry.

-Ushers report to the usher team leader and in the absence of the usher team leader they report to the Outreach Pastor.
+Ushers report to the usher team leader and in the absence of the usher team leader they report to the Connections Pastor.